LipJ01/dreamerv3js/README.md

 # Dreamer V3 Inference on the Web

+## NOTE: THIS PROJECT IS UNFINISHED, I'd love to hear from anyone who got further than me.

 A fork of [Danijar Hafner's DreamerV3][website] repository, with the goal of making it easy to export trained models to [TensorFlow.js][tfjs] for inference in the browser.

 To see a demo of this in action, see [demo][demo].